readyapi/cligenius/docs/tutorial/arguments/help.md

 {!../docs_src/first_steps/tutorial006.py!}
 ```

-Now that you also know how to use `types.Argument()`, let's use it to add documentation specific for a *CLI argument*.
+Now that you also know how to use `cligenius.Argument()`, let's use it to add documentation specific for a *CLI argument*.

 ## Add a `help` text for a *CLI argument*